Home > Energy > Energy Guides > Who is my energy provider

 Just moved into your new place?
 Finding out who supplies your gas and electricity is one of those must-do tasks.
 Here's how to get the info you need:

 • Check your mail — Look out for letters addressed to ‘The Occupier’.
 If the previous tenants notified their supplier that they were moving, you might get a default letter with the energy provider’s details.
 This is a common way for suppliers to notify new residents of the account.
+If you’re moving soon, here’s our checklist for how to switch your utilities over.

 Once you know who your supplier is, call them to confirm you’ve moved in.
 Don’t forget to give them meter readings from the day you moved — this ensures you only pay for the energy you’ve used, not what the last occupant racked up.
+While you’re on the call, it’s also a good time to ask what energy tariff you’re currently on.

 What happens with my final gas and electricity bill when I move?